User Experience (UX) Internship

 Photo by UX Indonesia on Unsplash

-Previous experience is not needed, but an interest in user research and human computer interaction is desired, as well as an interest in the libraries and the usability of library online properties (Tripod, the Libraries' website, Research Guides, and others.)
-Priority will also be given to juniors and seniors interested in exploring the field of UX.
+Previous experience is not needed, but an interest in user research and human computer interaction is desired.
+Priority is given to juniors and seniors interested in exploring the field of UX.

 Read about current and past projects on the blog, AUX@Swarthmore.